 Husband and wife DVMs David and Betsy Thompson built the first 1500 square foot building in 1977 (they painted it inside and out themselves!) and began the practice with one staff member.
 The practice grew rapidly, and in 1980, Dr. Warren Riggle joined as an associate.
 At that time, additional land was acquired and the first addition was done.
 As associates joined the practice, another small expansion was performed and a third lot was purchased.
 In 1997, a major addition adding eight exams rooms, a lounge, a conference room, restrooms and storage space was begun.
 In 2011, all the space that had not been built in 1998 was totally renovated and a large addition was added.
 This project included tearing out the eight foot ceilings to modernize the original space built in 1977.
 The exterior of the building was totally renovated from a brick colonial look to the current modern appearance.
 Among other things, the technology systems were all updated.
 The hospital now has 29 oxygen drops, a new active waste gas system, a camera system, an energy recovery system for energy conservation, and 42 computer work stations.

-Today, AHNA’s team is made up of nine veterinarians (including one Board Certified in Internal Medicine and one Board Certified in Feline and Canine Medicine), as well as 11 Registered Veterinary Technicians, 12 Veterinary Assistants, 10 Client Care Team members and three members of the Management/Admin Team.
+Today, AHNA’s team is made up of eight veterinarians, as well as 11 Registered Veterinary Technicians, 12 Veterinary Assistants, 10 Client Care Team members and five members of the Management/Admin Team.

 Mission Statement of Animal Hospital of North Asheville: